Bret Saberhagen: Colorado Rockies (1995)

-Saberhagen didn't pitch at all in 1996 due to injury.
+Boston Red Sox (1997–1999, 2001)

 His comeback with the Boston Red Sox was limited in another injury-limited 1997 season, but reached its peak in 1998, as he went 15–8 that year, winning both the Sporting News Comeback Player of the Year Award and the Tony Conigliaro Award.
 He had another winning season for Boston in 1999, finishing with a 10–6 record.

 After missing the 2000 season, Saberhagen attempted a comeback in 2001 but pitched in only three games.
 He retired at the end of the season.

 Post-playing career

 In the late 1990s Saberhagen supervised the construction of "Bret Saberhagen's Hit and Fun", an indoor sports center and arcade which contained batting cages, laser tag, and other amusement facilities in Babylon Village, New York.
 The building was constructed to resemble Ebbets Field.

 In 2005, he was inducted into the Kansas City Royals Hall of Fame.

 Saberhagen was eligible for the 2007 ballot for the Baseball Hall of Fame.
 He stated if he were voted in, he would not attend the ceremony because he believes Pete Rose should be inducted.
 Saberhagen finished with seven votes and was not eligible for the next year's ballot.
 Having been retired as an active player since 2001, Saberhagen is currently eligible to be inducted under the Contemporary Baseball Era committee for players who made their greatest contributions from 1980 onwards.

 In 2006, he began coaching the Calabasas High School Coyotes Varsity baseball team, in Calabasas, California.
 He was a primary contributor to the building of a first-class baseball field for the Varsity team there.
 His younger son Dalton played on the Freshman team at that time and Saberhagen's goal was to coach his son when he moved up to Varsity.
 However, a constant set of battles with the Las Virgines Unified School District administration—among other reasons—caused him to resign his coaching duties in October 2007.
 Before the 2008 season, Saberhagen returned as the head coach of the Calabasas varsity team.
 He currently resides in Thousand Oaks, California.

 In October 2017, Saberhagen was evacuated from a Napa hotel due to the Tubbs Fire after attending a charity golf event.